 - to keep track of inventory purchased by different sourcers you’ve hired

 - to see if certain stores or wholesale accounts are more profitable than others

 - to analyze how profitable an online arbitrage deal list is for your business over time

 You can also generate reports about your profit and loss and your sales tax.
 Again, the more you know these types of numbers for your business, the more you’re able to make good decisions for your business.

-Inventory Lab has so many features as a program that we’ve really just scratched the surface in this review.
-Like I said, we’re still in the process of learning all the ways to maximize this software in our business, and we’re more impressed with its usefulness every day.
+Inventory Lab has so many features — we’ve really just scratched the surface in this review.
+There are so many ways to maximize this software in your business, and we’re more impressed with its usefulness every day.

 If you’re interested in learning more about Inventory Lab, we recommend doing a 30-day free trial.
 You can play around with the features, send in some shipments, generate some reports, and see how Inventory Lab can work for you.